 The project is open to undergraduates with a first class degree in biological sciences or medicine, mathematics, physical sciences.
 Thorough training in wet lab techniques or statistics/programming will be provided as necessary.

 BBSRC Strategic Research Priority: Sustainable Agriculture and Food: Plant and Crop Science

 Techniques that will be undertaken during the project:

-Computational: creating mathematical/statistical models for modelling population dynamics of breeding programs involving backcrossing, selection, finite random sampling and drift (e.g. using Mathematica), writing programmes and scripts to analyse large-scale omics datasets (e.g. using Fortran 90/95 with IMSL libraries, C++, Perl), statistical techniques for data analysis (e.g. using statistical software R), linux and use of the command line
+Computational: creating mathematical/statistical models for genetic studies (e.g. using Mathematica), writing programmes and scripts to analyse large-scale sequence datasets (e.g. using Fortran, C++, Perl), statistical techniques for data analysis (e.g. using statistical software R) on windows or linux system.

 Contact: Professor Zewei Luo, University of Birmingham